Queer & Trans Resource Center

 Hometown: Carlsbad, California, USA

-Background: Brittany is a junior Digital Marketing BAS student back in school after a few years hiatus, ready to complete her degree while making a difference in people’s lives.
-Her previous role as the Chairperson for the LGBTQIA+ Employee Resource Group for a former employer has helped prepare her for this current role.
+Background: Brittany is a Digital Marketing BAS student back in school after a few years hiatus, ready to complete her degree while making a difference in people’s lives.
+Their previous role as the Chairperson for the LGBTQIA+ Employee Resource Group for a former employer has helped prepare her for this current role.
 She hopes to bring the community together and help prepare students for their futures through education, outreach and engagement with fellow schoolmates.

 Email: lgbtq.coordinator@bellevuecollege.edu

-Office: Building C, Room 205
+Office: Building S, Room 201 (temporary)

 Photo of Brittany Mellander sitting down at a table

-Brief History of the Center
+Brief History of the QTRC

 • All-Gender Restrooms